gpoehl/phpReport/README.md

 sum(), min(), max() or that you'll ask for not null and not zero counters.

 The **sheet()** method lets you compute multiple values in a spreadsheet like format.
+The number of colums is variable and depends on the values in the key parameter.

-Sheets can have a fixed number of columns indexed by pre-declared column names or a variable number of columns based on data values.
+The **fixedSheet()** is similar to the sheet() method but has a fixed number of columns indexed by pre-declared column names.

 With the **join()** method multiple data sources will be combined.
 Call the other declaration methods after the join() method when they belong to the joined data.